The Origins of Dharavi and what makes it so Important to Mumbai?

 How can you experience life in Dharavi?

 You don’t need to be a Mumbai local to experience the beauty and struggles of Dharavi.
 A wide range of cultures, art, and traditions can be found when exploring the unpleasant yet beautiful lanes of the Slum.
-At Magical Mumbai tours, we offer detailed private and group Dharavi slum tour packages to help you experience the fast-paced life of Dharavi.
-Our local and English-speaking guides guarantee you a safe and thrilling experience of life in one of the largest slum in the world.
-So give us a call today to book your Mumbai City Tour with us today and explore the narrow lanes of Dharavi.
+At Magical Mumbai tours, we offer detailed private and group Dharavi slum tour packages to help you experience Dharavi’s fast-paced life and understand Bombay, and history of Dharavi.
+Our local and English-speaking guides guarantee a safe and thrilling experience of life in one of the largest slums in the world.
+So call us today to book your Mumbai City Tour with us and explore Dharavi’s narrow lanes.

 Leave a Reply